Our track record: consistently outperforming our relevant benchmarks since 2007

 Outperforming tail-risk funds with Altana Inflation Trends Fund

 From 2011 to 2019 we used the I-System to manage a tail-event hedge portfolio under Altana Inflation Trends Fund (AITF).
-Over the same time period, AITF outperformed the EurekaHedge Tail Risk index by 4 percentage points.
+A tail risk portfolio is typically a smaller investment vehicle designed to hedge a specific risk exposure in a different, much larger portfolio.
+As such tends to have a much more aggressive risk profile.
+Thankfully, EurekaHedge tracks a Tail Risk index and over the same time period, AITF outperformed that index by 4 percentage points.

 How we navigated through various episodes of market turmoil